 An electronic resume is a plain text (ASCII), PDF or HTML document that provides an employer with information regarding a job candidate's professional experience, education and job qualifications and is meant to be read by a computer program instead of by a human being.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Many employers process all their incoming resumes electronically by using an automated applicant tracking systems (ATS) or subscribing to a resume scanning service.
-Resumes are scanned as images and optical character recognition (OCR) software is used to read the text.
-Much, or all of the text, is then entered into a relational database.
-When an employer is ready to hire someone, the employer can use data mining techniques to search through the database for possible candidates.
-Typically, the employer specifies the qualifications needed for a particular position by selecting relevant keywords.
-Resumes that match a specified score for the relevant keywords are then selected and printed.
+Many large companys process all their incoming resumes electronically by using an automated applicant tracking systems (ATS) or subscribing to a resume scanning service that scans resumes as images and uses optical character recognition (OCR) software to read the text.
+Essentially, the information contained on the resumes is entered into a relational database so when the company needs to hire new talent, someone from the human resources management (HRM) department can query the database for possible candidates.
+Resumes that match a specified score for keywords that were identified by the hiring manager are then selected for human review.

 On an electronic resume, keywords can be stated in a separate keyword section, or they can be integrated into the text.
 The font should be simple and all text should be aligned to the left.
 Do not use underlining, bolding, italics or bullets as these can confuse older OCR software programs.
 In general, action verbs like "managed" or "facilitated," which are recommended for use in paper resumes, are not effective in electronic resumes because most ATS keywords are nouns.